 Whether you’re not getting the number of hours of sleep you need, or you’re waking up exhausted despite hours of sleep, the quality of your sleep is insufficient for your brain to do the work it needs to do.
 The result is fatigue.

 So, what can you do?
-Ideally, you want to seek treatment that corrects the root cause of the problem, such as the EPIC treatment we offer at Cognitive FX.
+Ideally, you want to seek treatment that corrects the root cause of the problem, such as the treatment program we offer at Cognitive FX.
 After treatment, many of our patients tell us they are dreaming again.
 They report waking up feeling refreshed and that they have more energy throughout the day.

 In the meantime, there are other accepted ways to try to improve sleep quality and overcome sleep disorders.
 Poor sleep can have many causes, and concussions are just one potential source.
 If your sleep got significantly worse after a concussion, then it’s likely related.
-For more information on how concussions affect the sleep cycle and what you can do about it, see this post on post-concussion syndrome and sleep.

-One of the most common symptoms of a hormonal imbalance is fatigue.
+One of the most common symptoms of a hormonal imbalance is tiredness.
 The primary source of hormone production is the pituitary gland, which is located at the base of the brain.
 It receives messages from the hypothalamus to produce hormones in the right amounts.
 Together, they govern your adrenals, thyroid, sex hormones, growth hormone, and more.

 You can have a hormonal imbalance without ever having had a concussion.
 However, a brain injury can damage the pituitary gland and the hypothalamus.
 This might lead to insufficient or excessive hormone production.

 One of the most common hormonal causes of extreme fatigue is hypothyroidism.
 In addition to tiredness, symptoms include weight gain, increased sensitivity to cold, thinning hair, joint pain, brain fog, and more.